noobaa/noobaa-core/docs/design/NSFSGlacierStorageClass.md

 2. `migrate` script should take a file name and perform migrations of the files mentioned in the given file.
 The output should comply with `eeadm migrate` command.
 3. `recall` script should take a file name and perform recall of the files mentioned in the given file.
 The output should comply with `eeadm recall` command.
 3. `task_show` script should take a task id as argument and output its status.
 The output should be similar to `eeadm task show -r <id>`.
-4. `scan_expired` should take a directory name and dump files in it.
-The files should have the names of all the files which need to be migrated back to disk.
-The names should be newline separated.
+4. `process_expired` should scan the FS for all the expired files and should migrate them back to disk.
+NooBaa doesn't expects nor care about the outputs generated here.
 5. `low_free_space` script should output `true` if the disk has low free space or else should return `false`.

 ### Flow 1: Upload Object to Glacier